-In addition to water, the principal raw materials required to produce our products are polyethylene terephthalate ("PET") bottles, PET caps and preforms, aluminum cans and ends, labels, cartons and trays, concentrates, sweeteners, fruit concentrates and fruit.
-The cost of these raw materials can fluctuate substantially.
+In addition to water, the principal raw materials required to produce our products are aluminum cans and ends, polyethylene terephthalate ("PET") bottles, preforms and caps, labels, cartons and trays, sweeteners, fruit concentrates and fruit.
+The cost of these raw materials can fluctuate substantially over time.

-Under many of our supply arrangements for these raw materials, the price we pay fluctuates along with certain changes in underlying commodity costs, such as aluminum in the case of cans, resin in the case of PET bottles and caps, and corn in the case of HFCS.
+Under many of our supply arrangements for these raw materials, the price we pay fluctuates along with certain changes in underlying commodity costs, such as aluminum in the case of cans and ends, resin in the case of PET bottles, preforms and caps, corn in the case of HFCS, fruit and fruit concentrates.
 We believe that we will be able to either renegotiate contracts with these suppliers when they expire or find alternative sources for supply.
 We also believe there is adequate supply of the ingredient and packaging materials used to produce and package our products.